WebDevStudios/StartBox/docs/about_startbox.md

 ### Getting Started

 We know how frustrating or frightening it can be getting started with a new system.
-To help offset that we’ve produced a helpful Out-of-the-Box manual that will help you with installation and setup as well as get you started with the basics of child theme development.
+To help offset that we’ve produced a helpful Out-of-the-Box manual that will help you with installation and setup as well as get you started with the basics of theme development.

 ### Always Up-to-Date